rweichler/EQE/README.md

 https://eqe.fm/thread/4

-The EQE source is written in Lua and Objective-C. This repo contains the Lua code.
+EQE is written in Lua and Objective-C. This repo contains the Lua code.
 The Objective-C code is closed source.

-# How to make use of this code
+## Oh... ok

 This repo is exactly like what you would find in `/var/tweak/com.r333d.eqe/lua` on your iOS device.
 If you want to make changes, just edit the files there, and then run this command to load the changes: